jjaffeux/postmark-inbound-php/README.md

 -------------

 * Fork
-* Write tests (using enhance http://www.enhance-php.com/Content/Documentation/, just open test.php in your browser to launch tests)
+* Write tests (phpunit in the directory to run the tests)
 * Write Code
 * Pull request